dschach/semantic-versioning/README.md

 ### Type

-Must be one of the following:
+Must be one of the following (separated by version increment - see below)

+Major

+- A breaking change, indicated by any of the other types followed by `!`.
+(Example: feat(api)!: deprecate a method)

+Minor

+- `feat`: A new feature (Minor)

+Patch

+- `fix`: A bug fix (Patch)
+- `perf`: A code change that improves performance (Patch)
+- `test`: Adding missing tests or correcting existing tests (Patch) - `refactor`: A code change that neither fixes a bug nor adds a feature (Patch)

+No-Release

-- build: Changes that affect the build system or external dependencies (example scopes: gulp, broccoli, npm).
+- `build`: Changes that affect the build system or external dependencies (example scopes: gulp, broccoli, npm).
 (No-Release)
-- chore: Similar to build; usually refers to bot updates.
+- `chore`: Similar to build; usually refers to bot updates or creating a release.
+This generally won't show up in release notes.
+(No-Release)
-- ci: Changes to our CI configuration files and scripts (examples: CircleCi, SauceLabs) (No-Release)
+- `ci`: Changes to CI configuration files and scripts (examples: CircleCi, SauceLabs) (No-Release)
-- docs: Documentation only changes (Patch)
+- `docs`: Documentation only changes (No-Release)
-- feat: A new feature (Minor)
-- fix: A bug fix (Patch)
-- perf: A code change that improves performance (Patch)
-- refactor: A code change that neither fixes a bug nor adds a feature (Patch)
-- revert: Any reversion of a PR/commit.
+- `revert`: Any reversion of a PR/commit.
 This should not affect the version number.
 If this is a reversion across releases, then it should be noted as a feat or chore.
 (No-Release)
-- test: Adding missing tests or correcting existing tests (Minor)

 ### Scope

 Here are some examples, but you can choose your own:

-- npm: Updated npm packages & dependencies
+- `npm`: Updated npm packages & dependencies
-- github-actions: Updated actions versions
+- `actions`: Updated GitHub actions versions
-- packaging: updates for releasing a new package version that are not the creation of the version itself
+- `packaging`: updates for releasing a new package version that are not the creation of the version itself
-- scripts: Updated scripts
+- `scripts`: Updated scripts
-- core: Central functionality
+- `core`: Central functionality
-- API: Custom APIs or integrations.
+- `API`: Custom APIs or integrations.
 Can also be for updating API versions of Salesforce metadata on a new release.
-- localization: translations
+- `localization`: translations
-- UX: layouts and general user experience
+- `UX`: layouts and general user experience
-- style: code changes that look nicer (fixing whitespace) but do nothing else
+- `style`: code changes that look nicer (fixing whitespace) but do nothing else
-- (package name): adding or configuring a vscode extension, npm module, etc.
+- `(package name)`: adding or configuring a vscode extension, npm module, etc.
-- changelog: updating the changelog
+- `changelog`: updating the changelog
-- no-release: Will not be included in determining the version change (No-Release)
+- `no-release`: Will not be included in determining the version change (No-Release)
-- ApexDox: Updates to pages included in, or code comment references to, ApexDox.
+- `ApexDox`: Updates to pages included in, or code comment references to, ApexDox.
 This should usually have a commit title docs(ApexDox): <whatever was done>
-- README: Updating the project README
+- `README`: Updating the project README

 ### Behavior